 By the 1879-1880 winter season, 73 Marlborough was the home of Abbott Lawrence Lowell and his wife, Anna Parker (Lowell) Lowell.
-They had married in June of 1879, and 73 Marlborough probably was their first home together.
-Prior to their marriage, he had lived in Brookline with his parents, Augustus Lowell and Katherine Bigelow (Lawrence) Lowell, and she had lived at 151 Beacon with her parents, George Gardner Lowell and Mary Ellen (Parker) Lowell.
+They had married in June of 1879 and 73 Marlborough probably was their first home together.
+Prior to their marriage, he had lived at 97 Beacon and in Brookline with his parents, Augustus Lowell and Katherine Bigelow (Lawrence) Lowell, and she had lived at 151 Beacon with her parents, George Gardner Lowell and Mary Ellen (Parker) Lowell.

 A. Lawrence Lowell was an attorney and later would become President of Harvard.

 The Lowells continued to live at 73 Marlborough during the 1890-1891 winter season, but moved soon thereafter to 171 Marlborough.

 By the 1891-1892 winter season, 73 Marlborough was the home of banker Charles Lowell and his wife, Beatrice Kate (Hardcastle) Lowell.
 Beatrice Lowell was English and they had lived abroad, in India and England, from the time of their marriage in November of 1885 until 1891.
 73 Marlborough probably was their first home in Boston.